tonybaloney/Pyjion/Docs/source/api.rst

 .. function:: dis_native(f)

-   Print the x86 assembly instructions in a disassembly table (required distorm3)
+   Print the x86 assembly instructions in a disassembly table (requires distorm3 and rich)

 WSGI middleware
 ---------------